MicrosoftDocs/azure-devops-docs/docs/report/dashboards/charts.md

 ## Prerequisites

-By default, users with **Basic** access or higher can create charts.
+Prerequisites to meet include having **Basic** access or higher and to have created a flat-list query.
+Only flat-list queries support charts.

+If you want to add the chart to a dashboard, then you need to save the query under the **Shared Queries** folder, and create the dashboard where you want to add the chart.

+::: moniker range=">= azure-devops-2020"

+- To create a query chart, you must have **Basic** access or higher.
 Users with **Stakeholder** access can't view or create charts from the **Queries** page, however, they can view charts added to a team dashboard.
 For details, see [Stakeholder access quick reference](../../organizations/security/stakeholder-access.md).
+- To add a chart to a dashboard, you must save the query to a **Shared Queries** folder.
+To do that, you must be granted permissions to save queries under a folder.
+To get permissions granted, see [Set permissions on queries and query folders](../../boards/queries/set-query-permissions.md).
+- To add a query chart to a team dashboard, you must be a member of the team or be a member of the **Project Administrators** security group.
+- To add a query chart to a project dashboard, you must have created the dashboard or be granted permissions to edit the dashboard, or be a member of the **Project Administrators** security group.
+- To view a query chart added to a dashboard, you must have **Read** permissions to the underlying query.
+If that permission has been denied, then the widget will display with a *Widget failed to load* message.
+::: moniker-end

 ::: moniker range="azure-devops"

-* Connect to a project.
-If you don't have a project yet, [create one](../../boards/get-started/sign-up-invite-teammates.md).
-* To create a chart, you must be added to a project as a member of the **Contributors** or **Project Administrators** security group.
-To get added, [Add users to a project or team](../../organizations/security/add-users-team-project.md).
-* To add a chart to a team dashboard, you must be a member of the team, be a team administrator, or be a member of the **Project Administrators** security group.
-* You can add charts to [multiple team dashboards](dashboards.md) and get access to the [widget catalog](widget-catalog.md), which is another way to add charts to a dashboard.

 > [!NOTE]
 > Users with **Stakeholder** access for a public project have full access to query chart features just like users with **Basic** access.
 For details, see [Stakeholder access quick reference](../../organizations/security/stakeholder-access.md).

 ::: moniker-end

-::: moniker range="< azure-devops"

-* Connect to a project.
-If you don't have a project yet, [create one](../../organizations/projects/create-project.md).
-* To create a chart, you must be added to a project as a member of the **Contributors** or **Project Administrators** security group.
-To get added, [Add users to a project or team](../../organizations/security/add-users-team-project.md).
-* To add a chart to a team dashboard, you must be a member of the team, be a team administrator, or be a member of the **Project Administrators** security group.
-* You can add charts to [multiple team dashboards](dashboards.md) and get access to the [widget catalog](widget-catalog.md), which is another way to add charts to a dashboard.
+> [!NOTE]
+> Users with **Stakeholder** access for a public project have full access to query chart features just like users with **Basic** access.
+For details, see [Stakeholder access quick reference](../../organizations/security/stakeholder-access.md).

 ::: moniker-end

+::: moniker range="< azure-devops-2020"

+- To create a query chart, you must have **Basic** access or higher.
+Users with **Stakeholder** access can't view or create charts from the **Queries** page, however, they can view charts added to a team dashboard.
+For details, see [Stakeholder access quick reference](../../organizations/security/stakeholder-access.md).
+- To add a chart to a dashboard, you must save the query to a **Shared Queries** folder.
+To do that, you must be granted permissions to save queries under a folder.
+To get permissions granted, see [Set permissions on queries and query folders](../../boards/queries/set-query-permissions.md).
+- To add a query chart to a team dashboard, you must be a member of the team or be a member of the **Project Administrators** security group.
+- To view a query chart added to a dashboard, you must have **Read** permissions to the underlying query.
+If that permission has been denied, then the widget will display with a *Widget failed to load* message.
+::: moniker-end

-To learn more about default groups, see [Get started with permissions, permission inheritance, and security groups](../../organizations/security/about-permissions.md#inheritance).
+To learn more about dashboard permissions, see [Set dashboard permissions](dashboard-permissions.md).

-## Create a flat-list query
+### Create a flat-list query

 When creating a query to support your chart, follow these guidelines.